 Any student who leaves the school grounds without checking out in the office and being granted permission is subject to discipline.
-The student will receive I's (incompletes) on the grade card until the time is made up.
+The student will receive incomplete grades until the time is made up.
 If this type of truancy continues, additional discipline may be given.
 Permission to allow a student to drive away from school will not be given unless a parent is contacted and gives permission.
 Faculty cannot give permission for a student to drive away from school.
 This takes effect when students arrive at school and is effective until students are dismissed at the end of the school day.